Willie169/Android-Non-Root/README.md

 ```

 Don't put any else command to the file `~/.vnc/xstartup` but only the lines shown above since Openbox has its own autostart script, which is located at `${PREFIX}/etc/xdg/openbox/autostart`.

 ```
 nano ~/etc/xdg/openbox/autostart
 ```

-Copy below command and paste to it:
+Copy below and paste to it:

 ```
 # Make background gray.
 xsetroot -solid gray